For many Nigerians, making money online will definitely be a dream come true.

 I didn’t do any special thing to get followers on Instagram.
 I didn’t buy them and I didn’t also promote my account.
 It just grew because of my consistency and because there is a message in my skits.

-If you’re social media savvy, you’ll notice that some social media skits that have become popular today are something people started just for passion.
+If you’re social media savvy, you’ll notice that some social media skits that have become popular today are something people started just for the fun of it.

 Now, one thing you must understand is that if you work on it very well, your passion can pay your bills.